cloudmesh-cmd3/cloudmesh-client-portal/cloudmesh_portal/cloudmesh_portal_launcher/README.rst

-Cloudmesh HPC
+Cloudmesh TBD
 =============

-Cloudmesh HPC allows you to add high performance queuing systems of supercomputers to your django applications,
+Cloudmesh TBD allows you to add  TBD to your django applications,

 Detailed documentation will bi in the "docs" directory.